The following has been modified from my field notes from when I took tropical ecology and did a field session in Belize.

 Biodiversity is all the species, ecosystems, and genetic material on the earth.
 In the forest, we were also able to witness all six of the values of biodiversity.
 The economic value we saw as chocolate made from cacao and the local businesses supported by eco-tourism like the caving tubing company.
 We witnessed the ecological life support in the forms of fresh air, and the water used by the local Maya to wash their clothes.
 The cultural value was seen in the traditional uses of plants, and the national pride of the people stemming from the beauty of their country.
 By bird watching, hiking, and swimming we took full advantage of the recreational value.
 The scientific value was found in the research being done at the community baboon sanctuary, and the cockscomb reserve.
 Lastly, we did witness some of the negative values through insects, and potential diseases.

 We witnessed many plant adaptations in the forest.
 The plants were very adapted to the large downpours that often occurred on our trip.
-The leafs often had drip tip while allowing water to drip off the leaf.
-The leafs also had smooth edges instead of rough ones which would limit water dripping off them.
+The leaves often had drip tip while allowing water to drip off the leaf.
+The leaves also had smooth edges instead of rough ones which would limit water dripping off them.
 They also have a concave shape which allows water to easily fall off of them.
 The roots were also buttressed in some areas of support, water absorption, and nutrient absorption.
 Surface roots also allow for increased absorption of nutrients.
 The flowers were also adapted to specific animals, identifiable by the smell and coloration of the flowers.
 We also saw a number if lianas and strangler pants.
 These either start as vines and become shrubs or start as shrubs and become vines.
 In time they will kill their host plant.

 The forest had a low number of individuals in each species.
 Only a few species were seen more than once.
 Once we learned what a species was it was rare to see it again.
 The exception to this were toco toucans (Ramphastos toco), red-lored parrots (Amazona autumnalis), and a few species of palms.
 Because of this, there is a high evenness in the tropics.
 There can be up to 100 species of tree in one hectare.
 Many think that this high number of species is due to a low extinction rate, a high speciation rate, or a combination of both.
 Other factors that may influence biodiversity include a stable climate over time, high productivity, interspecific competition, and predation intensity.